bennjt20/Contract-Bennett/Contract-JB.md

 <!-- This contract is adapted from Annie Somerville's contract https://github.com/anniehsom -->

-I, John T. Bennett, agree to :
+I, John T. BennettTEST, agree to :

 1. Earn “Satisfactory” on 11 self-paced lab assignments on the schedule specified below.